• LinkedIn

 Workers Compensation Act

-You can see the full Workers Compensation Act here.
-It describes the occupational health and safety responsibilities of workers, employers and others in BC and explains how the compensation system works.
+Review the full Workers Compensation Act.
+It describes the occupational health and safety responsibilities of workers, employers and others in B.C. and explains how the compensation system works.
 Here is one essential section you need to be familiar with and understand:

 • Part2: Division 4 – General Duties of Employers, Workers and Others